 4.2 Assessment of repeat positive test results within 90 days of a prior positive test

 If an individual is re-tested by PCR within 90 days from their initial illness onset or prior positive PCR test date and their test is positive, a clinical risk assessment should be used to decide whether new infection (‘reinfection’) is a possibility and to inform subsequent action including whether isolation is required.
 Guidance on reinfection and performing clinical risk assessment is detailed in the Investigation and management of suspected SARS-CoV-2 reinfections: a guide for clinicians and infection specialists.

 The advice of an infection specialist should be sought to inform clinical risk assessment.

 If staff are re-tested with an LFD antigen test within 90 days of a positive PCR test and are found to be positive, they should arrange to have a follow-up PCR test and should self-isolate whilst awaiting their test result.
 If the PCR is negative, they and their household can stop isolating.
 If the PCR is positive, the guidance in the preceding paragraph should be followed.

 4.3 Isolation requirements for repeat positive test results 90 days or more after a prior positive test

 If an individual is re-tested 90 days or more after their initial illness onset or prior test date, and is found to be PCR positive, this should be considered as a possible new infection.
-They and their household should immediately self-isolate from when their symptoms started or their test date if they do not have symptoms, and follow stay at home guidance.
+They should immediately self-isolate from when their symptoms started or their test date if they do not have symptoms, and follow stay at home guidance.
 Reinfection should be considered and further management including need for isolation assessed according to guidance on the investigation and management of suspected SARS-CoV-2 reinfections.

 5. Associated legislation